 Discuss Your Case with Our Connecticut Criminal Defense Law Firm Today

 The criminal defense lawyers of Duffy Law have extensive experience with the Connecticut state criminal justice system, including with all types of misdemeanor and felony offenses.
 We have successfully represented numerous defendants in a wide variety of cases and we are confident that we can help you.
 If you have been arrested, are facing criminal charges, or want information about a possible pardon, please don’t wait to contact our office.
-We are on your side, so please call our legal team at 203-946-2000 for a free case evaluation today.
+We are on your side, so please call our legal team at 203-946-2000 for a case evaluation today.